 Work Group Vice Chair: TBD

-January Update: *Open Call for Participation* Launching soon, this new Work Group will facilitate a collaborative effort among FIs, service providers, and payments associations to establish and promote best practices for data accuracy in instant payments.
-The Chair of the Work Group will be named soon and nominations for Vice Chair are currently open.
+March Update: *Open Call for Participation* Launching soon, this new Work Group will bring together FIs, service providers, and payments associations to collaboratively establish and promote best practices for data accuracy in instant payments.
+Nominations for Chair and Vice Chair of the Work Group are currently open.

 Download the Charter